Data-Matt0/imdb-lowest-rated-analysis/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Data-Matt0/imdb-lowest-rated-analysis/blob/main/notebooks/interactive/top_culprits_interactive.ipynb)

 > ℹ️ Note: GitHub does not render widget-enabled notebooks.
-Use the button above to open the notebook in Colab for full interactivity.
+Use the button above to open the notebook in Colab and run for full interactivity.

 ---